craftcms/cms/src/web/assets/admintable/README.md

 # Vue Admin Tables

-The following notes describe how to get Vue based admin tables running in the Craft CP.
+The following notes describe how to get Vue-based admin tables running in the Craft control panel.

 ## Asset Bundle